ng-nebraska/wrap-resource-api/README.md

-But if ***EVERY*** domain model in your application needs the update method and has an `id` property, there would be a ton of duplication littered throughout your controllers and/or services, depending on where your resources live.
+But if ***EVERY*** domain model in your application needs the update method and has an `id` property, there would be a ton of duplication littered throughout your controllers and/or services because you would need to declare your resources wherever they are used.

 For this reason, I like to wrap my `$resource` objects with a 2 step approach: *Registration* and *Execution*.
 I accomplish this by creating two simple services.
 We'll call them `api` and `data`.